 Google in July outlined a proposal to end the EU antitrust investigation.
 Almunia has previously said that he would send Google a formal antitrust complaint if the company’s proposal was unsatisfactory.
 He warned that settlements couldn’t go on indefinitely.

 In 2010, the EU began investigating claims Google discriminated against other services in its search results and stopped some websites from accepting competitors’ ads.
 While Microsoft and partner Yahoo!
-Inc. (YHOO) have about a quarter of the U.S. Web-search market, Google has almost 95 percent of the traffic in Europe, Microsoft said in a blog post last year, citing data from regulators.
+Inc. (YHOO:US) have about a quarter of the U.S. Web-search market, Google has almost 95 percent of the traffic in Europe, Microsoft said in a blog post last year, citing data from regulators.

 To contact the reporter on this story: Aoife White in Brussels at firstname.lastname@example.org.